Torrey Smith: 2011 season

-The Baltimore Ravens selected Smith with the 58th overall pick in the second round of the 2011 NFL Draft.
+The Baltimore Ravens selected Smith with the 58th overall pick in the second round of the 2011 NFL draft.
 Smith, who ran the 40-yard dash in 4.41 seconds at the combine, was described as a deep threat that the team had missed the previous season.

 After facing criticism for a lack of production in the first two weeks, Smith turned in a record-setting performance against the St. Louis Rams in Week 3.
 In the first quarter, he scored on each of his first three career receptions with 74-, 41-, and 18-yard touchdowns.
 The 74-yard score was the longest completion of quarterback Joe Flacco's career until it was tied, then surpassed in 2013 and 2014 respectively.
 He became the first NFL rookie, and only the 12th player, to amass three touchdown receptions in a single quarter.
 Smith finished the game with five receptions for 152 yards in the 37–7 victory.

-Smith caught a 26-yard game-winning touchdown against the division rival Steelers on November 6, 2011.
-On November 20, 2011, Smith made 6 receptions for a Ravens rookie record 165 yards against the Cincinnati Bengals, including a 49-yard touchdown from Joe Flacco.
+Smith caught a 26-yard game-winning touchdown against the division rival Pittsburgh Steelers on November 6, 2011.
+On November 20, 2011, Smith made six receptions for a Ravens rookie record 165 yards against the Cincinnati Bengals, including a 49-yard touchdown from Joe Flacco.
+He was named AFC Offensive Player of the Week for his game against the Bengals.

 He finished the season with Ravens rookie records of 50 receptions, 841 receiving yards, 52.6 yards per game, and 7 receiving touchdowns (the last led the team and was tied two years later by Marlon Brown).

 In the AFC Championship Game, the Ravens faced the number-one seeded New England Patriots.
 He finished the loss with three catches for 82 yards.

 2012 season

-The morning before Baltimore's Week 3 NBC Sunday Night Football rematch with the Patriots, Smith's younger brother Tevin Jones died in a motorcycle accident, leaving the former distraught.
+The morning before Baltimore's Week 3 NBC Sunday Night Football rematch with the New England Patriots, Smith's younger brother Tevin Jones died in a motorcycle accident, leaving the former distraught.
 To honor his late brother, Smith played and led his team in receptions (6), receiving yards (127) and receiving touchdowns (2) and helped the Ravens win 31–30.
-He was given the game ball for his performance.

-In a Week 10 matchup against the Oakland Raiders, Smith caught two passes for touchdowns, and totaled 67 yards in the 55–20 win.
+In a Week 10 matchup against the Oakland Raiders, Smith caught two passes for touchdowns in the 55–20 win.
 On November 23, Smith recorded a season-high 144 yards, seven catches in an overtime victory over the San Diego Chargers.

-Smith finished the year with 48 catches, 855 yards and a then-career-high 8 touchdown receptions.
+Smith finished the year with 48 catches, 855 yards and a then-career-high eight touchdown receptions.

-In the Divisional Playoff Round against the Denver Broncos, Smith caught both a 59-yard pass and a 32-yard pass for touchdowns in a 38-35 double overtime win.
-He finished the game with three catches, 98 yards and the pair of touchdowns.
+In the Divisional Playoff Round against the Denver Broncos, Smith caught both a 59-yard pass and a 32-yard pass for touchdowns in a 38–35 double overtime win.
+He finished the game with three catches, 98 yards, and the pair of touchdowns.

-The Ravens would go on to win Super Bowl XLVII against the San Francisco 49ers 34–31, earning Smith his first Super Bowl ring.
+The Ravens won Super Bowl XLVII against the San Francisco 49ers 34–31, earning Smith his first Super Bowl ring.
 Smith ended the game with two catches for a total of 35 yards.